udaybhookya/agentic-ai-data-analyst/README.md

 ## 📜 License

-This project is released under the [MIT License](LICENSE).
-Feel free to use and modify!
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.